Ppito/zf3-whoops/README.md

 # Module Visibility Manager
 ###### (zf3-whoops >= 1.3.0)

-There is now possible to manage the module loading by implement your own rules.
+It is now possible to manage the module loading by implement your own rules.
 For example, the module can be loaded only for the admin users or only for dev&preprod environments.

 ##### Usage :